 Today’s rules generally favor passing the ball and offense, making it easier for the quarterback to shine.
 Thus, quarterbacks like Brady and Peyton Manning are more efficient.
 There is no way to know how great Brady would have been if he had played in the tougher era, but his stats would most likely not be as impressive, and he probably wouldn’t have seven Super Bowl championship rings.

 Joe Montana was better

-There can only be one “Best NFL QB,” and Joe Montana is it.
+There can only be one “Best NFL quarterback,” and Joe Montana is it.
 He had a bigger impact on the 49ers, leading them from a 2-14 record to a Super Bowl within two years.
 Brady fit into a great team that was never that low.
-Montana never lost a Super Bowl, unlike Brady, and never threw a single interception (!) in the biggest game worldwide.
-Meanwhile, Brady has lost two finals, and if it weren’t for that weird call on the Tuck game, he would have one ring less, many thanks to his fumble.
+Montana never lost a Super Bowl, unlike Brady, and never threw an interception (!) in the biggest game worldwide.
 Montana even outplayed Brady’s last play in the 2017 Super Bowl.
-At Super Bowl 23, Montana led his team 92 years in three minutes for the winning touchdown.
-In short, many argue that Brady hasn’t proven himself to be a better clutch and isn’t better than the 49er’s legend.
+At Super Bowl 23, Montana led his team 92 yards in three minutes for the winning touchdown.
+In short, many argue that Brady hasn’t proven himself to be a better clutch and therefore isn’t better than the 49er’s legend.

-The Bottom Line: While Tom Brady has had a stunning 22-season career in the NFL, leading the Patriots to many season and Super Bowl victories, not to mention the Buccaneers’ most recent Super Bowl victory, despite personal and team challenges, and may do the same for the Buccaneers, does he really deserve to be considered the greatest QB of all time?
+The Bottom Line: While Tom Brady has had a stunning 22-season career in the NFL, leading the Patriots to many season and Super Bowl victories, not to mention the Buccaneers’ most recent Super Bowl victory, despite personal and team challenges, and may do the same for the Buccaneers, does he really deserve to be considered the greatest quarterback of all time?
 Should other factors be considered before putting him on such a pedestal?
-Who do you consider a QB legend?
+Who do you consider a quarterback legend?